Syfy Insider Exclusive

 Details about all of the facial transplants which have been conducted since Dinoire aren’t fully available, owing to the privacy of patients and differences in medical record availability around the world, but there have recently been some pretty stunning results.

 Patrick Hardison is a firefighter who suffered extensive burns in 2001.
-He spent the next 14 years unable to close his eyes fully, blink, and dependent on breathing and feeding tubes.
+He spent the next 14 years unable to close his eyes fully, and dependent on breathing and feeding tubes.
 Then, in 2015, he received a facial donation from David Rodebaugh, a 26-year-old who died in a bike accident.
 The operation, which took place at NYU Langone Medical Center, took 12 hours and included the transplantation of the scalp, ears, and face, including the eyelids and muscles to control them.
 A year later, doctors were able to remove Hardison’s breathing and feeding tubes.

 The operation as portrayed in the movie is almost laughable.
 It takes place over only a couple of minutes.
 Surgeons use a laser to trace the outline of the face and then lift it away, as if there are no other connective tissues underneath.
-At one point they even cut and die Archer’s hair while his face is removed.
+At one point they even cut and dye Archer’s hair while his face is removed.
 So much for a sterile operating theater.

 In reality, the process is much more complex, and the results aren’t quite as seamless.
 According to John’s Hopkins Medicine, a facial transplant operation involves two surgical teams working in tandem.
 The first prepares the receiving patient for the new face while the second prepares the donor.

 Rather than simply lifting the donor face away and placing it down on the recipient, there are a whole host of connections which need to be made in order for the new face to perform as desired.
-Plates and screws need to be locked down and surgeons will connect to donor face to the body’s veins, arteries, and nerves using a surgical microscope.
+Plates and screws need to be locked down and surgeons must connect the donor face to the body’s veins, arteries, and nerves using a surgical microscope.
 Once they’ve confirmed that blood flow is connected, then they meticulously connect any additional nerves and muscles.
 Without that, the recipient wouldn’t get any of the function which is the primary medical use of a facial transplant.

 Recovery times can take several weeks as the body acclimates to the new tissues.
-Transplant recipients also likely experience significant swelling which will change the shape of the face over time.
+Transplant recipients will also likely experience significant swelling which will change the shape of the face over time.
 It’s also likely that additional operations will be needed once the swelling subsides to make minor adjustments so that the patient gets the most out of their transplant.

 Importantly, even if everything goes off without a hitch, the recipient won’t look exactly like their donor.
 The soft tissues of the face are only one part of the equation.
 How those features sit on the skeletomuscular structure of the recipient are also key.